fpetracci/rob_upperlimb_strokes/Data Analysis/README_DATA_ANALYSIS.txt

 	par_10R				- par_10R this function calculates all parameters needed to build the Denavit-Hartenberg table of the 10R arm. reshape_data 		- performs a reshape of input by rearranging its dimension as 1:3:2. spider_plot (family)- Create a spider or radar plot with individual axes.
-By Moses Yoo. struct_dataload 	- loads the relevant data from the file .mvnx specified. subspacea			- computes angles between subspaces.
+By Moses Yoo. stlread				- load in a matlab figure a .stl file. struct_dataload 	- loads the relevant data from the file .mvnx specified. subspacea			- computes angles between subspaces.
 By Andrew Knyazev, Rico Argentati unplot 				- delete the most recently created graphics object(s).